 TS – Tray stacker

-The NEW TS (Tray Stacker) stacks on two or more layers clusters of plastic, metal , cardboard or glass containers both clustered in cardboard trays or pad and loose (this latter solution solely for fit-in type cans).
-This device can be installed on SK shrink wrappers, on WP case packers and on CM combined packers.
+The TS stacks on two or more layers clusters of plastic, metal , cardboard or glass containers both clustered in cardboard trays or pad and loose (this latter solution solely for fit-in type cans).
+This device can be installed on all SMI packers, with the exception of MP series.